joeytakeda/misc/table.md

 #### **Attributes**

 Attributes
+@type

-@typecharacterizes the element in some sense, using any convenient classification scheme or typology.
+characterizes the element in some sense, using any convenient classification scheme or typology.
-**Status**Optional**Datatype**teidata.enumerated
+**Status**

+Optional

+**Datatype**

+teidata.enumerated

 ```

 <div type="verse">